GeostatsGuy/MLTrainingImages/README.md

 Misael's research is focused on the computational description of subsurface energy systems.
 He combines domain-specific knowledge with tools from machine learning, math and statistics, for accurate characterization and forecasting of complex dynamical systems in the subsurface.

+For more about Misael check out these links:

 #### [GitHub](https://github.com/misaelmmorales) | [Website](https://sites.google.com/view/misaelmmorales) | [LinkedIn](https://www.linkedin.com/in/misaelmmorales/)

 #### Want to Work Together?